Judges rule on state abortion restrictions, shape Roe impact | News Channel 3-12

 Associated Press

-The decision comes two weeks after Stone put a temporary hold on the law which bans abortions with exceptions for rape, incest or maternal health.

-The implications of the U.S. Supreme Court overturning Roe v.
-Wade are being sorted out nationwide.
+“What I’m really doing is saying we have serious things to talk about,” Judge Andrew Stone said after granting an injunction delaying the trigger law.

+He said the status quo should remain in effect until a challenge from the state’s Planned Parenthood affiliate can be heard fully.

-A Minnesota judge declared most of that state’s restrictions on abortion unconstitutional.
+Meanwhile, a Minnesota judge declared most of that state’s restrictions on abortion unconstitutional.
 In Michigan, a campaign turned in a record-breaking number of signatures so voters can be asked on the November ballot whether to enshrine abortion rights in the state constitution.
+And federally, the Biden administration’s Department of Health and Human Services said Monday that hospitals “must” provide abortion services if the life of the mother is at risk, saying federal law on emergency treatment guidelines preempts state laws in jurisdictions that now ban the procedure without any exceptions.
+Currently, even states with the most stringent abortion bans allow exceptions when the health of a mother is at risk, though the threat of prosecution has created confusion for some doctors.

 Utah is among more than a dozen states with trigger laws designed to limit abortion upon the overturning of Roe v.
 Wade.
-The Utah law bans nearly all abortions, except for in cases of rape, incest or when maternal health is threatened.
-A Republican-appointed judge blocked its enforcement for 14 days after the state’s branch of Planned Parenthood sued.
+The decision on Monday comes two weeks after the court put a temporary hold on the law, which bans most abortions with exceptions for rape, incest or maternal health.
+Stone, who was appointed by a Republican governor, blocked its enforcement for 14 days after the state’s branch of Planned Parenthood sued.
+His decision effectively extends the temporarily hold placed on the law and allows Planned Parenthood clinics to continue providing abortions until the case is resolved.

-Planned Parenthood argues the law violates the Utah Constitution’s equal protection and right to privacy provisions.
-Utah’s attorneys argue that state abortion bans pre-dating Roe span to when the state constitution was drafted and accuse Planned Parenthood of trying to “interrupt and ultimately override the Legislature’s judgment.”
+Attorneys for Utah argued language in the state constitution allowed for abortions to be banned and said delaying the implementation of the trigger law would amount to overruling the will of Legislature and Utah voters.
+Julie Murray, Planned Parenthood’s attorney, said not delaying the implementation of the law could open its staff to criminal charges and hurt roughly 200 patients with scheduled appointments in the month ahead.

-The judge granted a preliminary injunction, which would let Planned Parenthood clinics continue to provide abortion care until the court rules on the constitutional questions.
+Stone granted a preliminary injunction, which would let Planned Parenthood clinics continue to provide abortion care — up to 18 weeks of pregnancy under another recently passed limit — until the court rules on the constitutional questions.

-Since the case began, another Utah law banning most abortions after 18 weeks took effect.

 The judge in Minnesota declared most of the state’s restrictions on abortion unconstitutional, including a 24-hour waiting period and a requirement that both parents be notified before a minor can get an abortion.
 Ramsey County District Judge Thomas Gilligan also struck down requirements that only physicians can perform abortions and that abortions after the first trimester must be performed in hospitals.
 His order took effect immediately, meaning the limits can’t be enforced.

-Gender Justice and other abortion rights supporters argued that the restrictions were unconstitutional under a 1995 Minnesota Supreme Court holding that the state constitution protects abortion rights.
+Gender Justice and other abortion rights groups argued the restrictions were unconstitutional under a 1995 Minnesota Supreme Court holding that the state constitution protects abortion rights.
 The judge called that case “significant and historic” and said it’s unaffected by the recent U.S. Supreme Court ruling.

 “These abortion laws violate the right to privacy because they infringe upon the fundamental right under the Minnesota Constitution to access abortion care and do not withstand strict scrutiny,” Gilligan wrote.